 No withholding tax obligation for a licensee if the licensor is (undoubtfully) entitled to DTC benefits

-For remunerations that have already accrued to the licensor or will accrue before 30 September 2021, the obligation to withhold taxes and file a tax return for the licensee has been suspended.
+For remunerations that have already accrued to the licensor or will accrue before 1 October 2021 [NEW: before 1 July 2022], the obligation to withhold taxes and file a tax return for the licensee has been suspended.
 This, however, only applies if the following requirements are fulfilled:

 - the licensee is not a German tax resident;